Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 8. Supporting Evidence:

-• Aldi cart deposit system: Demonstrates the effectiveness of deposit-based incentives in promoting responsible behavior.
+• Aldi cart deposit system: Shows the effectiveness of deposit-based incentives in promoting responsible behavior.

 • Rocky Mountain National Park WAG bag program: Similar program successfully reduced littering by making visitors accountable for their waste.